U.S. News Rankings

 University of Alabama--Huntsville is a public institution that was founded in 1950.
 It has a total undergraduate enrollment of 5,882, its setting is urban, and the campus size is 400 acres.
 It utilizes a semester-based academic calendar.
 University of Alabama--Huntsville's ranking in the 2014 edition of Best Colleges is National Universities, 181.
 Its in-state tuition and fees are $9,192 (2013-14); out-of-state tuition and fees are $21,506 (2013-14).

 Located at the southern edge of the Appalachian Mountains, the University of Alabama—Huntsville campus is in the northern part of the state, about 100 miles from Nashville.
-Students can choose from more than 60 academic programs in the colleges of business, engineering, liberal arts, and nursing, and science and in the School of Graduate Studies.
-The university, sometimes shortened to UAHuntstville or UAH, offers master’s degree programs in business, engineering, and nursing, among other fields.
+Students can choose from about 40 academic programs in the colleges of business, engineering, liberal arts, nursing and science.
+The university, sometimes shortened to UAHuntsville or UAH, offers master's degree programs in business, engineering and nursing, among other fields.

-Outside the classroom, UAH students can get involved with more than 50 campus clubs, about a dozen fraternities and sororities, The Exponent newspaper, and student government.
-UAHuntstville also offers sports at the intramural, club, and varsity levels.
-The UAH Chargers intercollegiate teams are members of the NCAA Division II Gulf Conference and compete in about 14 sports.
-Notable University of Alabama—Huntsville alumni include science fiction author Travis Taylor, and founder and chairman of Discovery Communications John Hendricks, who established a scholarship for UAHuntsville history majors.
+Outside the classroom, UAH students can get involved with more than 100 campus clubs, about a dozen fraternities and sororities, The Exponent newspaper and student government.
+UAHuntsville also offers sports at the intramural, club and varsity levels.
+The UAH Chargers intercollegiate teams are members of the NCAA Division II Gulf South Conference and compete in about 14 sports.
+Notable University of Alabama—Huntsville alumni include science fiction author Travis Taylor and John Hendricks, founder and chairman of Discovery Communications, who established a scholarship for UAHuntsville history majors.

 |School mission and unique qualities (as provided by the school):|